 |

-In principle, journals can publish an even broader range of outputs, including conceptual papers, policy briefs, data reports, discovery reports and tutorials.
+In principle, journals can publish an even broader range of outputs, including conceptual papers, policy briefs, discovery reports, tutorials and data reports.
+The latter are becoming more common as a way of supporting transparency in research while providing incentives for researchers to share their datasets.
 Some open access journals and megajournals take a radical approach and accept almost any output from the research cycle (e.g. RIO Journal).

 The types of content accepted in your journal should be displayed as part of author guidelines as well as the Aims & Scope page.
 If you are charging article processing charges, you will need to be clear which types of articles require payment and which do not.
 For example, book reviews, letters and other non-peer reviewed content would not normally be subject to an article processing charge.